+We'll start our final lab this week.
 The final lab in this course is to construct and give a short mathematics presentation using the "Beamer" package in LaTeX (Beamer produces a presentation much like PowerPoint).

 Here are some guidelines for the lab:

-- The oral presentations will be 3 minutes per student- If there are two students on one project, you'll have 6 minutes total, for example. - You'll write up your presentation in Beamer (we'll start this next week). - You'll upload the PDF file (and any other material, like animations, etc) to your CLEo folder.
+- The topic should utilize Maple in some sense. - The oral presentations will be 5 minutes per student- If there are two students on one project, you'll have 10 minutes total, for example. - You'll write up your presentation in Beamer (we'll start this next week). - You'll upload the PDF file (and any other material, like animations, etc) to your CLEo folder.